ckxng/avbooth-docs/proposed-updates.md

 ## Inputs and Mixing

-The proposed routing improves the operation of the board by leveraging post mixes on the aux and compibing web and lobby mixes.
+The proposed routing improves the operation of the board by leveraging post mixes on the aux and combining web and lobby mixes.
 Since we are all-vocal, we generally want the same mix in the lobby as we have on the stream.

 The web/lobby mix would require very little adjustment once set.
 Tweaks to individual main mix levels in-service (such as minor adjustments due to quiet announcers or enthusiastic singers) would then trickle down to the web/lobby mix automatically.